Shef-AIRE/aire-hugo-research-group/content/authors/jiayang-zhang/_index.md

 - Researchers
 ---

-Jiayang is the Deputy Assistant Head of AI Research Engineers (AIRE) at the University of Sheffield, under the lead of [Prof. Haiping Lu](https://haipinglu.github.io).
+Jiayang is Jiayang is the Deputy Assistant Head of AI Research Engineers (AIRE) and an AI Research Engineer at the University of Sheffield, under the lead of [Prof. Haiping Lu](https://haipinglu.github.io).

 Jiayang recieved her Bachelor's and Master's degree in Physics from Imperial College London.
 See her [LinkedIn](https://www.linkedin.com/in/jiayang-zhang/) for more information.